Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Experiments

 \subsection{Runtime Efficiency}

-\Cref{tab5_time} compares the runtime (online optimization + reference) of self-supervised methods.
+\Cref{tab5_time} compares the runtime (online optimization + reference) of self-supervised methods on an NVIDIA A100 GPU.
 SSGNet~\cite{SSGNet_2023_AAAI} and MMSR~\cite{MMSR_ECCV_2022} were optimized for 1000 iterations as in our settings.
 P2P~\cite{P2P_2019_ICCV} followed its original settings to ensure performance.
 CMSR~\cite{CMSR_2021_CVPR} had to be run on a different GPU due to its TensorFlow 1 code base and is therefore excluded.

-Our models achieve superior efficiency.
-Particularly in task \uppercase\expandafter{\romannumeral3}, RobSelf-Re is up to 15.3$\times$ faster than P2P and at least 2.56$\times$ faster than MMSR and SSGNet.
-Such efficiency stems from our lightweight architecture and the filter, which requires no additional processing (\eg, filtering and fusion) for the guide feature and employs compact kernels.
+Our models achieve superior efficiency compared to existing self-supervised methods.
+For example, in task \uppercase\expandafter{\romannumeral3}, RobSelf-Re is up to 15.3$\times$ faster than P2P and at least 2.56$\times$ faster than MMSR and SSGNet while achieving lower RMSE.
+Such efficiency stems from our lightweight architecture and the filter, which requires no additional processing (\eg, filtering and fusion) for the guide feature.